-Line a 11-by-17-inch baking sheet with parchment, and set aside.
+Line a 11-by-17-inch baking sheet with parchment paper and set aside.

 Place the chocolate in a microwave safe bowl and heat on high for 1 minute and 30 seconds.
 Stir.
-If the white chocolate isn't melted, stir for an addition 30-45 seconds until melted.
+If the white chocolate isn't melted, heat for an additional 30-45 seconds until melted.
 Depending on your microwave, it may take two or three more attempts to melt the chocolate.
-(Alternately, if you don't have a microwave you can melt the chocolate in a double broiler.)
+(Alternately, if you don't have a microwave you can melt the chocolate in a double boiler.)

-Chill in the refrigerator until firm, 15-20 minutes.
+Chill in the refrigerator until firm, 20-30 minutes.
 Break into pieces, and serve.
-Store in an air tight container in the refrigerator for up to one week.
+Store in an airtight container in the refrigerator for up to 10 days.

 Recipe adapted from Martha Stewart.